iBoonie/DS2BW-ResetPoints/README.md

-# Dungeon Siege 2 - ResetPoints
+# Dungeon Siege 2 - Reset Skill Points

 This is a fork of https://www.nexusmods.com/dungeonsiegeii/mods/17 but I have included both of the DLC classes so their points can be reset.
 Should work fine in non-Broken World, but untested.